-"Section 9.04.610 Specific Prohibited activities.
+9.04.620 Prohibited activities.

-A. It is unlawful and a public nuisance for any person to camp or use camp paraphernalia or to sit, lie, sleep, or store, use, maintain, or place any bulky item or personal property, at the following location(s):

-1. Wildland Urban Interface
+- A. It is unlawful and a public nuisance for any person to sit, lie, sleep, or store, use, maintain, or place any bulky item or personal property, at the following location(s): - 1.
+Wildland Urban Interface